bencentra/csh-map/README.md

 # CSH Alumni Map

-Visualization of the diaspora of CSHers out of Rochester, NY.
+Visualizing the diaspora of CSHers out of Rochester, NY.

 ## Client